-The 2020-2021 Free Application for Federal Student Aid (FAFSA) is available now for students wishing to attend OSU Institute of Technology for the next academic school year starting Fall 2020.
+The 2022-2023 Free Application for Federal Student Aid (FAFSA) is available now for students wishing to attend OSU Institute of Technology academic school year starting Fall 2022.
+The 2223 FAFSA will be available until June 30, 2023.
 Just go to studentaid.gov.

 Students/parents have one of three options available to them when filing: